Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Belgium is whichever brand rides Proximus, Orange Belgium, Telenet/BASE or DIGI with the broadest verified coverage for your route, honest fair use terms, working hotspot, and EU roaming that keeps one plan alive across the neighbouring Netherlands, France and Germany.
+HelloRoam is Simscanner's top-ranked travel eSIM for Belgium, with the cheapest sourced entry we tracked from $2.21.
 Note that Belgium ended anonymous prepaid in December 2016, so a local prepaid SIM must be registered against your ID under a rule the regulator BIPT oversees, although most travel eSIMs handle that step at checkout.
 Coverage centres on Brussels, Antwerp, Ghent and the densely built Flemish and Walloon corridors.
 Weigh the brands in the ranking below.

 The ranking